Yasser-Matjrah/TajadadConfig/README.md

   - "cover": The image covers the entire banner area, possibly cropping parts.
   - "contain": The image fits within the banner area without cropping.

+- **`justifyContent`**: The horizontal alignment of the banner within its container.
+It can be set to "center" to center-align the banner horizontally.

 - **`widthRatio`**: The width ratio of the banner, which determines the width of the banner as a percentage of the screen width.

 - **`marginVertical`**: The vertical margin or spacing around the banner.